Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 Connecting a Printer via Wifi
 -----------

+ There is a way to connect Robo C2 directly to Cura for Robo enabling you to print right from within the software.
+Take these steps to connect your printer;

+ 1. Click on the Robo C2 icon in the top right of the interface.

+ 2. Under the 'Printer' dropdown menu, select 'Manage Printers'.

+ 3. A 'Printers' window will pop up.
+In the middle right of this pop up window, click on the button labeled 'Connect Octoprint'.

+ 4. A new window labeled 'Connect Octoprint' will pop up.
+In the top middle of this window, click on the button labeled 'Refresh'.
+This will bring up all of the printers that are connected to the same wifi network that your computer is connected to.

+ 5. Once you see your printer name populated in the list of printers, select it.
+Next, select the button labeled 'open webpage' located in the middle right of the window.
+This will then open your browser and direct you to the printers web interface.

+ 6. Once you are in the web interface you will see a webpage that looks like this.

+ 7. Click on the 'settings' button in the top right corner of the window.

+ 8. A settings window will pop up.
+On the left hand side, scroll down and select the item labaled 'API' under 'Features'.

+ 9. An API key will be present just above a QR code.
+It is usually a long string of numbers and letters.
+Go ahead and highlight this number and copy it by pressing ctl+C on windows or command+C on a mac.

+ 10. Next, go back into Cura for Robo desktop application.
+Paste this API key into the field provided by pressing ctl+V on windows or command+V on a mac.

+ 11. Finally, click on the 'Connect' button then press 'close'.

+ 12. Congratulations!
+You can now not only monitor your printer from within Cura for Robo, but you can also send your print jobs directly to the printer with a single click!

 Printing a File
 -----------
 Once you have a file you are excited to start printing, there are a few ways to get your gcode file onto printer.